- Orangutans… the “Men of the Jungle”

-Overnight at Kinabatangan Wetlands Resort – Chalet (breakfast, lunch, dinner)
+Overnight at Kinabatangan Wetlands Resort – Chalet (or similar) (breakfast, lunch, dinner)

 The Kinabatangan Wetlands Resort is surrounded by a secondary forest reserve.
 It is located within nipah and mangrove vegetation and is safe from flood throughout the year.
 Access into the resort is by wooden walkways made from local hardwood called belian.